 These bulbs do all the same things as incandescent heat bulbs, and even though they cost a bit more, they emit more heat, light, and UVA rays than an incandescent bulb of the same size.
 They also usually last longer and use less energy than incandescents.

 Some halogen bulbs fit in incandescent fixtures and others fit in halogen fixtures.
 Make sure your bulbs fit into your fixtures before purchasing them.

-Don't forget to have something to measure your enclosure temperature once your set-up is complete.
-You should have at least two thermometers - one directly under the basking light, and one on the "cool" side of the enclosure to ensure a proper thermal gradient.
+You need to continuously measure the inside of your enclosure to know if your beardie is getting ample heat.
+You should have at least two thermometers—one directly under the basking light and one on the "cool" side of the enclosure to ensure a proper thermal gradient.
 For larger enclosures, you should have several thermometers placed throughout your bearded dragon's home.